Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-beta/readme.md

 await gapi.client.compute.projects.moveDisk({ project: "project",  });

 /*
 Moves an instance and its attached persistent disks from one zone to another. *Note*: Moving VMs or disks by using this method might cause unexpected behavior.
 For more information, see the [known issue](/compute/docs/troubleshooting/known-issues#moving_vms_or_disks_using_the_moveinstance_api_or_the_causes_unexpected_behavior).
+[Deprecated] This method is deprecated.
+See [moving instance across zones](/compute/docs/instances/moving-instance-across-zones) instead.
 */
 await gapi.client.compute.projects.moveInstance({ project: "project",  });